 Your submission signals an opportunity for USDA Forest Service to explore with you your ideas/projects/programs and potential partnership opportunities.
-USDA Forest Service is committed to fostering a strong, collaborative partnership that benefits our forest product development efforts and develops new uses and markets for our residual forest biomass.
+USDA Forest Service is committed to fostering a strong, collaborative partnership that benefits our fisheries, plants, and wildlife resources, and their habitats.
+Collaboration is vital for collecting monitoring data that will inform management and wildlife conservation.

-B. Non-Funding
+B. Funding

 This OOI is non-funded and non-competitive.
 The intent of this OOI is to gauge your interest, feedback and/or your proposed projects ideas and concepts.
-The Forest Service is looking for partners to work on funded projects